 Do you frequently remind your kid that the world doesn’t revolve around them?
 Many kids with ADHD exhibit self-focused behavior and are unable to recognize other people’s needs and desires.
 This symptom may be apparent in the way they frequently interrupt you, teachers, or fellow students.
 Perhaps they fail to raise their hand in class or monopolize discussions at the dinner table.
 Eventually, their disruptive behavior may cause problems at school and frustrate everyone in your family.

-Chronic impatience is another common symptom of ADHD in children.
+Chronic impatience is one of the more common symptoms of ADHD in children.
 Sure, all kiddos struggle to be patient at times, but those with ADHD often deal with more frequently irresistible urges.
 Perhaps your little one refuses to wait their turn during group activities or repeatedly breaks the rules in favor of immediate gratification.
 In this case, their symptoms might be getting the best of them, and reprimanding will do little to incentivize patience or good behavior.

 3. Emotional Outbursts